 Arthritis Action continues to broaden its organisation structure to cope with increased activity and the development of more Arthritis Action Groups, in line with its strategic objectives.
-We recruited a new full-time Communications Officer in February 2020, and a new part-time Corporate Partnerships Manager in July 2020.
-We also hired a member of staff in April 2021 on a six month contract through the Government's KickStart Scheme.
-This young person will research the needs of young adults living with arthritis and work with the team to adapt content and develop services for young adults.
-As a result, there are now 19 full and part time members of staff.
+We hired a member of staff in April 2021 on a six month contract through the Government's Kickstart Scheme and extended his contract for a further six months to research the needs of young adults living with arthritis and to work with the team to adapt content and develop services for young adults.
+There are now 18 full and part time members of staff.